ArduPilot/ArduRemoteID/README.md

 Once signed you can upload the firmware via the web server.

+## LOCK_LEVEL Parameter

+The LOCK_LEVEL parameter is the way a vendor can lock down the RemoteID board so that it is tamper resistant. if any valid public keys have been set then setting LOCK_LEVEL=1 will prevent any parameter changes using the DroneCAN or MAVLink interfaces.
+All parameter changes will need to be made via the SecureCommand signed interface.

+Setting LOCK_LEVEL=2 will also cause the ESP32 eFuses to be set to prevent firmware updates except via the signed web interface.
+This is a permanent change and cannot be undone even if the LOCK_LEVEL is changed back to 0 or 1 via SecureCommand.

 ## ArduPilot Support

 Support for OpenDroneID is in ArduPilot master and is also in the